VIDA-NYU/openclean-core/docs/source/clean.rst

 The map shows all misspellings matched atleast one value from the vocabulary so the map can be used to fix the `Borough` column.
 The user will have to manually intervene and update the map if for a query value there were zero or more than one matches from the vocabulary.

-Fixing is easy, we can use the update and Lookup operations.
+Fixing is easy, we can use the update operation with the Lookup eval function (to provide default values if key not found in the map).

 .. jupyter-execute::